Unbounded dynamics for three dimensional vector fields

-We are now ready to prove the existence of the invariant manifold $\Gamma_1$ for the fixed point $x_1$ in Case $A$ - which we first do under idealized assumptions on $F$ (we will deal with the general case at the next Stage of the proof).
-To motivate this idealized scenario, note that since $l_1$ connects $x_1$ and $\infty$, in the ideal case we would expect $V$ to be well-behaved around $\infty$ - or, in other words, in the best of cases we would expect $f$ and $x_1$ to satisfy the following two conditions (see the illustration in Fig.\ref{cone}):
+We are now ready to prove the existence of the invariant manifold $\Gamma_1$ for the fixed point $x_1$ in Case $A$, which we first do under idealized assumptions on $F$ (we will deal with the general case in Stage $III$ of the proof).
+To motivate this idealized scenario, note that since $l_1$ connects $x_1$ and $\infty$, in the ideal case we would expect $V$ to be "well-behaved" around $\infty$.
+More precisely, in the ideal sccenario we would expect $f$ and $x_1$ to satisfy the following two conditions (see Fig.\ref{cone}):

-\begin{itemize} \item $f$ is continuous around $x_1$ and satisfies $\lim_{s\to x_1}f(s)=x_1$. \item $\lim_{s\to\infty} f(s)=\infty$, i.e., we can extend $f$ to $\infty$ by setting $f(\infty)=\infty$. \item $f$ is continuous on some neighborhood of $\infty$ in $l_1$. \item The Jacobian matrix at $x_1$ has no imaginary eigenvalues - i.e., the two complex eigenvalues have non-negative real part, which makes $x_1$ either a saddle-focus or a complex sink or source. \end{itemize}
+\begin{itemize} \item $f$ is continuous around $x_1$ and satisfies $\lim_{s\to x_1}f(s)=x_1$. \item $\lim_{s\to\infty} f(s)=\infty$, i.e., we can extend $f$ to $\infty$ by setting $f(\infty)=\infty$. \item $f$ is continuous on some neighborhood of $\infty$ in $l_1$. \item The Jacobian matrix at $x_1$ has no purely imaginary eigenvalues - i.e., the two complex eigenvalues have non-zero real part, which makes $x_1$ either a saddle focus or a complex sink or source. \end{itemize}